atan009/vimrc/README.md

 ###Plugin #1 - NERDtree:
 -------------------------
 NERDtree allows you to view your files and directories in the form of a tree.
 You can easily access your files by using the mouse or arrow keys this way.
-NERDtree allows the users to bookmark directories/files, open selected file within a file, checkout different folders, etc.
+NERDtree allows you to bookmark directories/files, open selected file within a file, checkout different folders, etc.

-After installing NERDtree, first the user will need to add `map <C-n> :NERDTreeToggle<CR>` in `.vimrc`.
+After installing NERDtree, first you will need to add `map <C-n> :NERDTreeToggle<CR>` in `.vimrc`.
 This enables the shortcut ctrl-n to open up NERDtree and view all the files in a tree form :+1:.

-The user can navigate between files and directories with the arrow keys.
+You can navigate between files and directories with the arrow keys.
 To read the files or directories, press `<ENTER>`.
 To close NERDtree type `NERDTreeClose`.

 ![NT2](http://i.imgur.com/rIwg8Wa.gif)